-In May 2009 the MRC became the first research centre integrating multimodal discourse and interaction analysis.
+In May 2009 the MRC became the first multimodal research centre in New Zealand.

-The MRC organically developed out of the Multimodal Research Group, first formed in 2007, when Dr. Sigrid Norris joined the School of Communication Studies at AUT, Auckland, New Zealand.
+The MRC organically developed out of a Multimodal Research Group, first formed in 2007, when Dr. Sigrid Norris joined the School of Communication Studies at AUT.
 By 2009, the formally loosely knit Multimodal Research Group had developed into a strong network of researchers with a core interest in multimodal discourse, multimodality, and multimodal interaction analysis.
 At this point, the Faculty of Design and Creative Technologies, of which the School of Communication Studies is a part, saw the need to create a more formal structure.
-Thus, the MRC was created; Dr. Sigrid Norris was appointed as the Director, and the Centre began to receive funding.
+Thus, the MRC was created, Dr. Sigrid Norris was appointed as the Director, and the Centre began to receive funding.

 The MRC takes as its vision to chart new territory by utilising and developing multimodal frameworks to advance academic inquiry and to positively impact the social communities we serve.